aospapp/aosp/tools/asuite/aidegen/README.md

 ## 5. FAQ:

 Q1.
-If I already have an IDE project file, and I run command AIDEGen to generate the same project file again, what'll happen?
+If I already have an IDE project file, and I run command AIDEGen to generate the same project file again, what will happen?

 A1: The former IDEA project file will be overwritten by the newly generated one from the aidegen command.